 When storing financial information, accountants need to be positive that documents remain accurate, secure, accessible, and consistent.
 There are several areas of data integrity that they should be aware of and ensure are protected from things like human error, hardware error, cyber-attacks, and other threats.

 The physical integrity of data requires protections to ensure that if the hardware that stores data fails or is interrupted, data can still be recovered and accessed.
 There are several ways to ensure physical integrity, but the most common and often best way is through diligent backing up of data.
 Data should be backed up to, if possible, multiple storage destinations that are in separate locations.
 Anything from natural disasters to power surges can compromise access to data, so having it cold-stored in an off-site location is invaluable.
 Other strategies to ensure integrity is to use redundant-centric hardware such as RAID servers and to have procedures or software in place for fast data recovery.

 The other area of integrity that needs to be protected is logical.
 These are protections that involve cybersecurity, to prevent attacks from malicious parties, as well as access control to prevent tampering from internal sources, intentional or otherwise.
 It also involves protections to ensure data is accurate and that human-error is prevented.

 Permissions for limited users as well as governance rules that prevent certain files from being edited or deleted until a designated amount of time, ensure the integrity of documents that need to retained and untampered.

 Rubex by eFileCabinet is a document management system that utilizes encryption and several of the protections required for data integrity, including consistent backing up of data and strong access control settings.
-To see Rubex in action, fill out the form below to schedule a personalized demo.
+To see Rubex in action, click here to schedule a personalized demo.